 Plato faces this one in a more hopeful mood.
-It could be answered, he says, but only to (and, presumably, by) an extremely competent and persistent thinker.47 Why then doesn't he answer it?
-Not because he is pressed for time; the second part of the Parmenides shows that he has plenty of time.
+It could be answered, he says, but only to (and, presumably, by) an extremely competent and persistent thinker.
+The hot because he is pressed for time; the second part of the Parmenides shows that he has plenty of time.
 He doesn't, because the answer he would have given to this objection, as to the first, would not have solved the problem which is infinitely more important to him than the defeat of the objector.
-Nor could he have solved this without, once again, spotting the Self-Predication Assumption which, enmeshed in the Degrees-of-Reality Theory, greets us here at every turn.48 The argument implies that only the Form, Mastership, can possess "exactly" 49 the
+Nor could he have solved this without, once again, spotting the Self-Predication Assumption which, enmeshed in the Degrees-of-Reality Theory, greets us here at every turn.
+The argument implies that only the Form, Mastership, can possess "exactly" the